Semi-supervised Batch Learning From Logged Data: Conclusion and future works

 \section{Conclusion and future works}

-We proposed two new algorithms for Semi-Counterfactual Risk Minimization, including reward-free regularized CRM and Pseudo-reward CRM.
-The main take-away in reward-free regularized CRM is proposing regularization terms, i.e., KL divergence and reverse KL divergence, independent of reward values, and also the minimization of these terms results in a tighter upper bound on true risk.
-Likewise, we believe that the idea of KL-CRM and WCE-CRM can be extended to semi-supervised reward learning and using unlabeled data scenarios in reinforcement learning \citep{konyushkova2020semi,yu2022leverage}.
-In the pseudo-reward CRM algorithm, we estimated the reward function using the logged known-reward dataset and applied the estimated reward function to samples in the logged unknown-reward dataset to produce the pseudo-rewards and train the model using logged known-reward and pseudo-reward datasets.
+We proposed an algorithm, namely, feedback-free regularized truncated IPS estimator, for Semi-supervised Batch Learning (S2BL) with logged data settings, effectively casting these kinds of problems into semi-supervised batch learning problems with logged known-feedback and missing-feedback datasets.
+The main take-away in feedback-free regularized batch learning is proposing regularization terms, i.e., KL divergence and reverse KL divergence between logging policy and learning policy, independent of feedback (cost) values, and also the minimization of these terms results in a tighter upper bound on true risk.
+Experiments revealed that, in most cases, these algorithms can reach a learning policy performance superior to the partially unknown logging policy by exploiting the logged missing-feedback dataset and logged known-feedback dataset.
+In particular, the algorithm WCE-S2BL, inspired by reverse KL divergence, demonstrates superior performance over other algorithms in many cases.

 The main limitation of this work is the assumption of access to a clean propensity score relating to the probability of an action given a context under the logging policy.
 We also use propensity scores in both the main objective function and the regularization term.
-However, we can estimate the propensity score using different methods, e.g., logistic regression \citep{d1998propensity,weitzen2004principles}, generalized boosted models \citep{mccaffrey2004propensity}, neural networks \citep{setoguchi2008evaluating}, or classification and regression trees \citep{lee2010improving,lee2011weight}.
-Therefore, a future line of research is to investigate how different methods of propensity score estimation can be combined with our algorithm to optimize the expected risk using logged known-reward and unknown-reward datasets.
+However, we can estimate the propensity score using different methods, e.g., logistic regression~\citep{d1998propensity,weitzen2004principles}, generalized boosted models \citep{mccaffrey2004propensity}, neural networks~\citep{setoguchi2008evaluating}, parametric modeling~\citep{xie2019model} or classification and regression trees~\citep{lee2010improving,lee2011weight}. {\blue Note that, as discussed by \citet{tsiatis2006semiparametric,shi2016robust}, under the estimated propensity scores, the variance of IPS estimator reduces.} Therefore, a future line of research is to investigate how different methods of propensity score estimation can be combined with our algorithm to optimize the expected risk using logged known-feedback and missing-feedback datasets.
+Likewise, we believe that the idea of KL-S2BL and WCE-S2BL can be extended to semi-supervised feedback learning and using unlabeled data scenarios in reinforcement learning~\citep{konyushkova2020semi,yu2022leverage}.
+As our current theoretical results hold for truncated IPS estimator, it would be interesting to investigate the effect of our proposed regularization methods on the variance of self-normalized IPS and other estimators \citep{dudik2011doubly,su2020doubly,metelli2021subgaussian,aouali2023exponential} in order to utilize the logged missing-feedback dataset.
+It is also interesting to apply our theoretical result (Proposition~\ref{Prop: bound KL}) to provide a lower confidence bound in pessimistic framework \cite{jin2021pessimism,jin2022policy} in terms of KL-divergence or reverse KL-divergence.